 "Not so obvious, Emi.
 The Lithuanians are right behind us."

 "Are they planning on robbing people," Allison asked, "in the middle of the morning with a gazillion other cruise passengers around?"

-“Not now, but they’ve got their eyes on a few people for later.
-The bigger one, Jonas, suggested they follow a few groups around to see who has money.
-The other one wants to go to the casino on Paradise Island, follow whoever wins big, and wait for an opportunity.”
+"Not now, but they've got their eyes on potential victims for later.
+The bigger one, Jonas, suggested they follow a few groups to see who has money.
+The other one wants to go to the casino on Paradise Island, follow whoever wins big, and wait for an opportunity."

 "They're scouting now, got it," I said.

 Theresa turned to me.
 "Forget it, Emi, we're not getting involved.
 This is a vacation.
 Think shopping and the beach."

 "We don't have to get involved," I said, "we can do what we'd planned to do while we keep an eye out for Jonas, and, what's the other guy's name, Davin?"